junji1964/GIEE_kr/README.md

-# Geophysical Image Estimation by Example by Jon Claerbout
+# Geophysical Image Estimation by Example (GIEE)

+by Jon Claerbout